temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 <details>
 <summary>

-**How do you pair up Workflow initiation with a Worker that executes it?**
+**Why do we recommend defining a shared constant to store the Task Queue name?**

 </summary>

-Use the same Task Queue.
+Because the Task Queue name is specified in two different parts of the code (the first starts the Workflow and the second configures the Worker).
+If their values differ, the Worker and Temporal Cluster would not share the same Task Queue, and the Workflow Execution would not progress.

 </details>